hi098123/Data-Url-To-Img/README.md

-# Data Url To Img
+# Data Url To Img Viewer

 ## How can I use
   just add parameter "data"